Motorcyclist sues King County detective who pulled gun on him at traffic stop

 The lawsuit alleges Rowe used excessive force in dealing with Randall and that King County failed to train and supervise its officers adequately.
 It seeks unspecified monetary damages.

-- Orca mother carrying her dead calf has triggered an outpouring of reactions.
-Tell us yours.

-“The Constitution defines pointing a gun at a citizen as a use of force, and it is very disturbing that the King County Sheriff’s Office fails to recognize this and adequately train its officers that they must have a lawful justification to point a gun at a citizen,” Randall’s attorney, Christopher Carney, said in an email.

 The incident took place last Aug.
 16, when Randall pulled to a stop behind other vehicles at the intersection of North 145th Street and Fifth Avenue Northeast in Shoreline.
-In the video, which was taken with a helmet-mounted camera, Rowe can be seen approaching Randall’s left side.
-He is on foot and has a handgun tucked in tight to his chest and pointed at Randall.
+In the video, which was taken with a helmet-mounted camera, Rowe approached Randall’s left side on foot, holding a handgun tucked in tight to his chest and pointed at Randall.

-Rowe does not immediately identify himself as an officer but says, “How ya’ doing?”

-Randall, who appears startled, curses, and then says, “What are you doing to me?”

-After looking at Randall’s ID, Rowe puts his gun away, says he’s with the Sheriff’s Office and tells the rider that reckless driving is “an arrestable offense.”

-Randall said he was not cited, but was extremely angry and alarmed to be confronted by a gun-wielding man in plainclothes over an alleged traffic violation.
+Rowe didn’t immediately identify himself as an officer.
+He told Randall that he’d been driving recklessly and demanded to see his driver’s license, threatening to “knock” him off the bike if he didn’t comply.
+Row then threatens to “dump” Randall if he moves his bike, before reaching into Randall’s pocket and extracting his wallet.

+Randall told Rowe he was not armed and was “panicked” because of the gun that was drawn on him.
+Rowe then identified himself as “the police” and put his gun away after looking at Randall’s identification.
+Rowe alleged that Randall “put people at risk” because he was riding his bike at 100 miles per hour.

-A few days later, Randall posted the video on YouTube and the Sheriff’s Office started an internal investigation.
+Randall was not cited.
+A few days later, he posted the video on YouTube and the Sheriff’s Office started an internal investigation.
 Then-Sheriff John Urquhart sympathized with Randall and wrote on Facebook that he would use the video Randall took to train officers on what not to do.

 In announcing her decision, Johanknecht disagreed with Urquhart taking sides before the investigation was concluded, and found that Rowe had not erred in drawing his gun, though she did say it should have been pointed downward and not at Randall.

-Johanknecht explained that internal investigators had recommended Rowe be suspended for 10 days without pay, but that she was giving him five because he had undergone additional training and was apologetic.
+Johanknecht explained that internal investigators had recommended Rowe be suspended for 10 days without pay, but said she was giving him five because he had undergone additional training and was apologetic.

 She also said the detective and his family had suffered from “extra stress” due to the scrutiny of the event by news media and the public.